USS George Washington (1798): Service

 George Washington proceeded in early December to Dominica, in the West Indies, to join Commodore John Barry's squadron for the protection of American commercial against the many French privateer's preying on US shipping and commerce.
 She rendezvoused with Barry in the USS United States and the USS Constitution at sea 29 December and arrived Dominica next day.
 For the next few months, she convoyed Americas in the West Indies, sailing from St. Christopher's Island to Tobago.
 During this time, with revenue cutter Pickering, she recaptured two American ships from the French: the brig Fair American 29 April 1799, and the schooner Francis on 1 May 1799.
+Francis was Captained by Joshua Preble, Lieutenant Edward Preble's brother (Capt. of USRC Pickering).

 She departed the Caribbean in mid-1799, arriving Newport, Rhode Island, 12 June 1799, and after a short stay sailed again 2 July.
-On this cruise, she searched the coast for French privateers as far south as Charleston, S.C., and then took station off Santo Domingo protecting American commerce.
+Secretary of the Navy Benjamin Stoddert considered her a dull sailer so she wasn't sent back to the Caribbean immediately, instead on this cruise, she searched the coast for French privateers as far south as Charleston, S.C., and then took station off Santo Domingo protecting American commerce.
 The George Washington returned to the United States, in October 1799, for extensive repairs.
+On 19 October 1799, she arrived at and was ordered to sail from Marcus Hook to Newport, Rhode Island where her current crew was to be discharged.
+Extensive repairs were done to her bottom & her bottom was recoppered.